lekhrajdinkar/solution-engineer/01_aws/03_database/01_RDS.md

 - for **automatic** bkp , retention 1 to 35
 - for **manual**, retention - as long we want for maul backup.
 - on-prem MySQL/postgres DB --> create db-dumps( `Percona XtraBackup`) --> place in S3 --> then restore.
+- with automated backups, I/O activity is no longer suspended, since backups are taken from the standby :dart:

 ### 9 cloning
 - faster than backup > restore